TransformationToolContest/ttc2018liveContest/solutions/differential-datalog/README.md

 # Differential Datalog implementation

-This implementation is based on a dialect of Datalog langauge [Differential-datalog](https://github.com/vmware/differential-datalog) with incremental computation.
+This implementation is based on a dialect of Datalog language [Differential-datalog](https://github.com/vmware/differential-datalog) with incremental computation.

 ## User's Guide